The Legend of Zelda: Ocarina of Time 3D: Development

 The existence of an Ocarina of Time remake for the Nintendo 3DS was first hinted at E3 2010, but at the time Shigeru Miyamoto maintained that it was merely a tech demo with the possibility of being developed into a full game.
 Nintendo of America officially announced its production on Twitter a few months later.
-Miyamoto commented that the remake's timing was important, as they did not want to remaster the game too soon.
+Miyamoto commented that the remake's timing was important, as they did not want to remake the game too soon.
 He wanted to wait so that the people who played Ocarina of Time when they were younger were now in their mid-20s.
 He also wanted players to experience the "majestic scenery of Hyrule in stereoscopic 3D" and provide a sense of immersion.
 Ocarina of Time 3D runs at 30 frames per second, which is an increase over the Nintendo 64 version's 20 frames per second.
+Areas, such as the Market, that previously made use of pre-rendered backgrounds, are now rendered in real-time polygonal 3D like the rest of the environments.

-The Legend of Zelda: Ocarina of Time 3D was co-developed with Japanese developer Grezzo.
+Ocarina of Time 3D was co-developed with Japanese developer Grezzo.
 According to Grezzo's Shun Moriya, some of the original game's bugs were intentionally untouched in the 3DS version, because they were so committed to deliver Ocarina of Time on 3DS in just the way the fans remembered: "As programmers, we wanted to get rid of bugs, but the staff members who had played the old game said the bugs were fun.
 It wouldn't be fun if your friends couldn't say, 'Do you know about this?'
 So we left them in if they didn't cause any trouble and were beneficial.
 If something simply could not be allowed to stand, we begrudgingly fixed it, so some bugs don't appear.
 But we left in as many as we could, so people will grin over that".
 Eiji Aonuma, producer of the original game, said that a desire to make Ocarina of Time 3D more "formidable" was behind the decision to include and adjust the Master Quest campaign.